slowernews/wisdom-tldr/README.md

 > *'The destination is not the end of the road; it's just a stop along the way.
 An intersection to take you to your next destination.'*

+> *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

 ===